acentswap/docs2-wiki/roadmap.md

 * Lottery v2
 * Prediction v0.2\
-  Duo currency with BNB and ADE\
+  Duo currency with ACE and ADE\
   with Chainlink Price Chart and Chainlink Keepers
 * Team Battle (Trading Comps as a Service)
 * Pottery\